ahmed-shehata/zalando-commerce-ios/README.md

 # Atlas iOS SDK

+The purpose of this project is to provide effortless and seamless integration with Zalando Checkout in iOS apps.

+The project contains 2 main frameworks:

-`AtlasSDK` is a framework integrating Zalando Checkout, Guest Checkout, and Catalog APIs.
-Additionaly, `AtlasUI` framework is provided with full UI implementation.
+1. `AtlasSDK` – contains models and network client for Zalando Checkout, Guest Checkout, and Catalog APIs.
+2. `AtlasUI` – contains full UI implementation for handling checkout.

+Additionally, `AtlasDemo` app presents framework features.

 ## Quick Start